2020s European rearmament: United Kingdom

-Challenges
+Economic limits

 The rearmament effort faced several significant challenges.
 Due to Europe's prior deindustrialisation especially in military sectors, defence contractors struggled with capacity constraints amid increased demand for arming Ukraine.
 This limited their ability to produce sufficient quantities of military equipment such as tanks, artillery shells, and fighter jets.
 European defence ministers and industry leaders consistently highlighted the challenge of absorption capacity— the ability of defence industries to effectively utilise increased funding.

+Large-scale defence spending in 2022 prompted concerns about resurgent inflation in Europe.

 Many European nations grappled with budgetary limitations and competing priorities regarding social programs.
 For instance, France's defence budget of ~€50.5 billion (just above 2% of national GDP) would require an additional €30 billion every year to reach 3% of GDP that would be difficult to allocate amid existing budget deficits and EU fiscal rules.

 The rearmament trend prompted significant debate about the balance between defence spending and social welfare programs.
 While some leaders, including NATO Secretary-General Rutte, advocated for redirecting a portion of social spending toward defence, this proposition met resistance from many European governments.
 Credit rating agency Moody's estimated that increasing defence spending to 4% of GDP would require up to a 6% reallocation of public spending in Europe's six largest economies.

-Economists have warned that Friedrich Merz's plan to massively increase defense spending in Germany could trigger inflation and increase Germany's government debt.
+Economists have warned that Friedrich Merz's plan to massively increase defence spending in Germany could trigger inflation and increase Germany's government debt.
 Germany would pay approximately €71 billion in interest annually from 2035.

-Reactions
+Foreign reactions

-During a trip to Warsaw during February 2025, United States Secretary of Defense Pete Hegseth praised the United States's alliance with Poland, stating that the nation was "leading by example" in terms of defence spending relative to other NATO members.
+During a trip to Warsaw during February 2025, U.S. Secretary of Defense Pete Hegseth praised the United States's alliance with Poland, stating that the nation was "leading by example" in terms of defence spending relative to other NATO members.

 Several reporters noted that European Defence Industrial Strategy proposals needed to be approved by the European Parliament and by all twenty-seven member states of the EU, including Ireland which as noted by Euronews remains neutral.
 Royal Military School teacher and Université catholique de Louvain researcher Alain De Neve said it was clear that von der Leyen had not embarked on a war economy.
-Vice-President of the European Commission Margrethe Vestager acknowledged that the programme was "not a lot of money when it comes to the defence industry".
+Vice President of the European Commission Margrethe Vestager acknowledged that the programme was "not a lot of money when it comes to the defence industry".

 Geopolitical author and journalist George Monbiot believed that potential changes to U.S. foreign policy away from Europe and NATO should prompt the United Kingdom nations to reconsider their defence postures towards independent militarisation and nuclear armament.
 Swedish security expert Elisabeth Braw advocated for an increase in explosive experts to train military compatriots.